bakerjd99/smugpyter/NOTES.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO.md`.

+### November 28, 2018

+* I have been using `SmugPyter` for a few months now - long enough to observe the good and the bad.

+  Starting with the bad: the other day while tracking down a bug in a related program that consolidates all the metadata collected by `SmugPyter` into an SQLite database.
+I noticed that `SmugPyter` was not visiting all galleries.
+The recursive tree walk omitted at least two galleries.
+This is an embarrassing blunder.
+I should have detected this months ago.
+I have mocked up a nonrecursive gallery scan that will be more reliable and easier to debug.
+  Also, `PATCH` requests come and go - mostly they go.

+  As for the good, day to day use of `SmugPyter` is proving less onerous than expected.
+I update images in small batches.
+  Keeping the keys set for small batches is easy even with the broken `PATCH`.

+  A few small additions would make `SmugPyter` easier to use.
+  I plan on adding some functions to compute all the keys of single images when given an image key or file name.
+  I've noticed a number of key assignment errors while editing keys.
+  Going back to original keys would be handy when such errors are discovered.

+  Also, it may be useful to experiment with only scanning galleries that have been recently updated.
+If the `SmugMug` update timestamps are reliable they could be used to avoid scanning galleries that haven't changed.

 ### June 10, 2018

 * I've made numerous changes to `SmugPyter` to support erratic